 Big Brothers Big Sisters of the Sun Coast$93,500

 Big Brothers/Big Sisters of the Sun Coast provides community and site-based mentoring for at-risk children.
 This year’s grant will provide the opportunity for BBBSSC to pair waiting youth with mentors, expand site-based mentoring, and maintain sufficient numbers of well-trained staff and volunteers.
 This project will target economically needy children living in single parent homes as well as those coping with parental incarceration.

 Boys & Girls Club of Collier County$750,000

 Cal Ripken, Sr. Foundation$150,000

 Cal Ripken, Sr. Foundation helps to build character and teach critical life lessons to disadvantaged young people in distressed communities across the country through sport.
 NCEF funds Badges for Baseball, a mentoring program that pairs at-risk youth with local law enforcement.
 As a part of this program, 30 youth from the Collier County area receive the opportunity to attend a week-long overnight summer baseball camp in Aberdeen, Maryland.

 Catholic Charities funds bilingual counseling services for sexually abused, neglected and behaviorally impaired children, ages 3 to 8 years old.
 The number of children who fall prey to the unimaginable effects of sexual or physical abuse continues to grow.
 These highly specialized counseling services assist with how victims and their families cope with the trauma.

 Collier Child Care Resources$100,000

 Collier Child Care Resources (CCCR) supports the needs of Collier County’s children, families and early learning professionals by providing high-quality education, resources and child care services.
-This challenge grant for scholarship and staff development at the NCEF Child Care Center will assist CCCR to leverage funds for children’s scholarships and training for early childhood professionals.
+This grant for scholarship and staff development at the NCEF Early Childhood Development Center will assist CCCR to leverage funds for children’s scholarships and training for early childhood professionals.
 Funds will also help to meet the demand of affordable child care as these families struggle to “get back on their feet.”

 Collier County Children's Advocacy Center, Inc./CPT$490,000